Healthdirect Free Australian health advice you can count on.

 What is PCOS?

-Polycystic ovarian syndrome (PCOS) is a common hormonal condition that affects up to 1 in 10 girls and women in their reproductive years.
+Polycystic ovarian syndrome (PCOS) is a common hormonal condition that affects up to 1 in 10 females in their reproductive years.
 It may cause disruptions to the menstrual cycle, skin and hair changes, as well as cysts on the ovaries.

-It is one of the leading causes of infertility, yet many women don't know they have it — many women with PCOS remain undiagnosed.
+It is one of the leading causes of infertility, yet many people don't know they have it — many females with PCOS are not diagnosed.

 Illustration showing a normal ovary and a polycystic ovary.